NumEconCopenhagen/projects-2019-alexander-helene/dataproject/README.md

 We have structured the data and applied some descriptive calculaltions.
 Finally we have presented the data in some graphs.

 To do:
-Har vi uoloadet det rigtigt?
+Har vi uploadet det rigtigt?
+Ja det har vi

-Hjælp til at beregne total percentage change
+Hjælp til at beregne total percentage change JA

 Lav figur